 At SCCCMH, we are committed to ensuring that you have a fair opportunity for promotions.
 To maintain consistency and fairness, job postings will follow the guidelines outlined in the union contract.

-This process helps ensure that you have an equal chance to apply for open positions and advance in your career.
+This process helps ensure that you have an equal opportunity to apply for open positions and advance in your career.

 If you have any questions about the promotion process, feel free to reach out to Human Resources or refer to the union contract linked below for more details.